ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 * Is metadata needed (such as time the data was captured)?
 * Should there be a limit on how long a stream inspector can run?
 * Should there be a limit on how many records a stream inspector can receive?
 * Are we interested in more than the records?
 Is there some other data we'd like to see (now or in future)?
+* Should it be possible to specify which data is shown?
+  * Answer: No, out of scope.
+It's a matter of data representation on the client side.

 ## Future work